Delete Files Older than ‘x’ Days in Linux

 Even thought it may useful as alias.
 Probably could / should port it to a shell script first.
 Being lazy though, late here.

-5. Good tip to delete files older that certain days.
-However if your argument list is long (I think the max is 65535 or something along those lines) this will not work.
+The good tip to delete files older than certain days.
+However, if your argument list is long (I think the max is 65535 or something along those lines) this will not work.

 I have a custom script that does the job: